 To provide comprehensive care for patients with dual diagnoses, substance abuse treatment must co-occur through the same program.

-This integrated treatment approach represents a deviation from more old-fashioned methods, which stated that substance abuse treatment and mental health were different fields.
+This integrated treatment approach represents a deviation from more old-fashioned methods, which stated that substance abuse treatment and mental health treatment were different fields.
 Now, integrated rehab programs incorporate therapy for bipolar disorder and other sorts of mental illness with addiction treatment.
 Some addiction treatment services will include:

 In the early stages of addiction treatment, many patients require the structure and supervision of an inpatient treatment program.
 After learning support for addiction recovery and completing the intensive rehab process, patients can transition to outpatient treatment, which provides a more flexible living structure while still giving support to residents.

 Getting Help for Bipolar Disorder and Addiction